britram/taps-transports/draft-ietf-taps-transports.md

 An extension to the BSD Sockets API is defined in {{RFC6458}} and covers:

 - the base protocol defined in {{RFC4960}}.
+The API allows to control the local addresses and port numbers and the primary path.
+Furthermore the application has fine control about parameters like retransmission thresholds, the path supervision parameters, the delayed acknowledgement timeout, and the fragmentation point.
+The API provides a mechanism to allow the SCTP stack to notify the application about event if the application has requested them.
+These notifications provide Information about status changes of the association and each of the peer addresses.
+  In case of send failures that application can also be notified and user messages can be returned to the application.
+When sending user messages, the stream id, a payload protocol identifier, an indication whether ordered delivery is requested or not.
+These parameters can also be provided on message reception.
+Additionally a context can be provided when sending, which can be use in case of send failures.
+The sending of arbitrary large user messages is supported.
-- the SCTP Partial Reliability extension defined in {{RFC3758}}.
+- the SCTP Partial Reliability extension defined in {{RFC3758}} to specify for a user message the PR-SCTP policy and the policy specific parameter.
-- the SCTP Authentication extension defined in {{RFC4895}}.
+- the SCTP Authentication extension defined in {{RFC4895}} allowing to manage the shared keys, the HMAC to use, set the chunk types which are only accepted in an authenticated way, and get the list of chunks which are accepted by the local and remote end point in an authenticated way.
 - the SCTP Dynamic Address Reconfiguration extension defined in {{RFC5061}}.
+  It allows to manually add and delete local addresses for SCTP associations and the enabling of automatic address addition and deletion.
+Furthermore the peer can be given a hint for choosing its primary path.

 For the following SCTP protocol extensions the BSD Sockets API extension is defined in the document specifying the protocol extensions:

 - the SCTP Stream Reconfiguration extension defined in {{RFC6525}}.
+  The API allows to trigger the reset operation for incoming and outgoing streams and the whole association.
+It provides also a way to notify the association about the corresponding events.
+Furthermore the application can increase the number of streams.
 - the UDP Encapsulation of SCTP packets extension defined in {{RFC6951}}.
+  The API allows the management of the remote UDP encapsulation port.
 - the SCTP SACK-IMMEDIATELY extension defined in {{RFC7053}}.
+  The API allows the sender of a user message to request the receiver to send the corresponding acknowledgement immediately.
 - the additional PR-SCTP policies defined in {{RFC7496}}.
+  The API allows to enable/disable the PR-SCTP extension, choose the PR-SCTP policies defined in the document and provide statistical information about abandoned messages.

 Future documents describing SCTP protocol extensions are expected to describe the corresponding BSD Sockets API extension in a `Socket API Considerations` section.

 The SCTP socket API supports two kinds of sockets: